tatarize/shxparser/README.md

 * DRAW_SUBSHAPE - References the glyph data of another glyph.
 * XY_DISPLACEMENT - Moves to a long dx, dy position.
 * POLY_XY_DISPLACEMENT - Performs a sequence of long dx, dy position changes.
 0,0 terminates.
-* OCTANT_ARC - Performs a octant_arc operation.
+* OCTANT_ARC - Performs an octant_arc operation.
 Performing an arc across some octants.
-* FRACTIONAL_ARC - Performs a octant_arc operation with fractional value offsets.
+* FRACTIONAL_ARC - Performs an octant_arc operation with fractional value offsets.
 * BULGE_ARC - Performs bulge arc operations with dx, dy, and bulge.
 * POLY_BULGE_ARC - Performs a sequence of bulge arc operations.
 0,0 terminates.
 * COND_MODE_2 - Performs the next command conditionally, and only if the current mode is vertical.